djsudduth/joplin-plugin-paragraph-extractor/README.md

 ## Usage

+### Extracting Paragraphs

 - Select multiple notes to extract sections based on keyword into a single note
 - Click on `Tools > Extract paragraphs from notes` or use the command `Extract paragraphs from notes` from the context menu

+### Refreshing Extracted Notes

+- Select a single note that was previously extracted with the appended metadata (see settings to turn on metadata)
+- Click on `Tools > Refresh extracted paragraphs note` or use the command `Refresh extracted paragraphs note` from the context menu

 Complete Video Tutorial:
 https://youtu.be/tyk66PUjSCE